Single-use plastic

 Much of the waste that is collected in public waste receptacles or littered in public areas consists of so-called single-use plastic.

-The magnitude of your inancing is based on the number of products placed on the market, and it is calculated as a corresponding share of the total costs of public cleansing.
+The financing of your responsibility for cleaning up litter is based on the quantity of products put on the market and a proportionate share of the total costs of public cleansing.

 Yes, the following products are already subjected to a sales ban as there are substitution options: